thilinah/icehrm-guide/how-to-icehrm.md

 #### How to Upgrade to IceHrm Cloud

-When you create a new IceHrm Install you will get to use a trail of IceHrm Cloud.
-After the 14 day trail period you will be able to continue using your installation will IceHrm Lite, which has a limited number of features.
+When you create a new IceHrm hosted installation you will get to use a trail of IceHrm Cloud.
+After the 14 day free trail period you will be able to continue using your installation with IceHrm Lite, which has a limited number of features.

 You can upgrade your installation, via billing module.